 Sign up for the Mexico Travel Tuesday newsletter and instantly get a FREE packing checklist for your Mexico vacation.

-The city of Oaxaca is brimming with art - from its vibrant street art to its unique art galleries.
+The city of Oaxaca is brimming with art - from its vibrant street art that address the political topics of the day to its unique art galleries.
 No Oaxaca City itinerary would be complete without a dive into the artistic culture of Oaxaca.

 Part of the reason for Oaxaca’s rich artistic culture is its diversity.
 The region is home to 16 indigenous groups.
 These groups’ folk art often influence artists in the city.

 There are several art museums worth including in your Oaxaca City itinerary to appreciate Oaxacan art.
 Museo de las Pintores Oaxaqueños and Museo Textil de Oaxaca are amazing museums to visit.

 To experience more Oaxacan art, book this Oaxaca walking tour:

 Another archeological site worth visiting during your Oaxaca City itinerary is Mitla, located 56 km southeast from Oaxaca.
 It was a sacred burial site for the Zapotec, and the site is known for its intricate freezes and geometric designs.